Board of Nursing

-The occupations of Registered Nurse, Licensed Practice Nurse, Certified Nurse Aide, Certified Massage Therapist, Medication Aide, and Nurse Practitioner (Only If You Have a Virginia Registered Nurse License) can renew your license online if you have received a renewal notice.
+The occupations of Registered Nurse, Licensed Practice Nurse, Certified Nurse Aide, Licensed Massage Therapist, Medication Aide, and Nurse Practitioner (Only If You Have a Virginia Registered Nurse License) can renew your license online if you have received a renewal notice.

 Nurse Practitioner (Registered Nurse License in Another Compact State):